PaulNovack/Boxes-CPP-SSDB-WebApplication/README.md

 * User data sharded on SSDB instances as a data store for persistence.
 * React framework for UI.

+# To do:
+* use https://github.com/PaulNovack/boxesCPlus as a starting point for web server and API routes already done.
+* Create a thread safe redis connection pool with redis which includes health checks to all the shards.
+* Create an actual JSON parser implementation instead of the janky one in BoxesCPlus that was thrown in
+* Change the way data is stored from mySQL database to a Redis/SSDB backend
+* Create Box, User and Item Classes that can function like an ORM to serialize their data to Key Value pairs for storage and serialize to JSON for frontend react.

 Numeric ids are base65 encoded (A custom encoding) to strings 4 or 8 chars long.
 SSDB only works with strings so numbers are represented in a sortable string rather than left padding a number to allow it to be sortable.
 This way 8 characters can represent a number up to 3.186448129×10¹⁴

 * Sequence of characters for encoding "0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz{|}~"